 What Can I Give My Bird Besides Cabbage?

 Since a proper diet is so hard to ensure for a bird, feeding them pellets is an easy way for them to get all their nutrition.
-Pellets, combined with fresh fruits and vegetables, will give your bird a variety of foods to keep them happy.
+Pellets, combined with fresh vegetables, nuts and other protein sources, and fruits, will give your bird a variety of foods to keep them happy.
 Pellets can be boring, though, so make sure your cockatiel is actually eating them and not just sticking to the supplemental foods.

 Always be sure to thoroughly wash any fruits or vegetables to remove pesticides before offering them to your cockatiel.
 Offer the foods in small pieces, and remove and throw away any uneaten food.
 Be sure fresh water is available at all times.